Last updated on March 27th, 2023 at 09:00 pm

 - After the rhubarb has been allowed to sit in the sugar and the juice has been drawn into the bowl, it’s time to drain the juice.

-- Drain the juice and place in a pot.
+- Drain the juice and place the juice into a pot or large saucepan.

-- Boil the rhubarb juice for several minutes, then add the rhubarb pieces back into the pot.
+- On medium to medium-high heat, boil the rhubarb juice, bringing to a full rolling boil for several minutes, then add the rhubarb pieces back into the pot.

 - Cook for approximately five to ten minutes on medium to high heat until the rhubarb softens completely and the mixture becomes thick.

-- Pour into canning jars, and place lids on the jars.
+- Using a jar funnel, pour into canning jars, wipe the rims of the jars, and place lids on the jars.

 - Boil in a hot water bath for ten minutes using a water bath canner for further safe preservation and a longer shelf life.